Analytical Writing Assessment

 Your essay is judged on how well-structured and well-supported it is, and to a lesser extent on your usage of standard written English.
 The essay should be written in a straightforward, somewhat formulaic manner.
 A creative, nuanced writing style will not be rewarded.
 You must type your essay into the bare-bones word processor provided.
 Copy, cut, paste, redo, and undo are the only functions available.
 We suggest that you spend a few minutes brainstorming and outlining your essay before you begin writing.
 Also be sure to leave a few minutes at the end to proof-read your essay.

 Let’s try a sample Argument essay topic.
-This prompt is not on the GMAC official list, but is modeled off two official prompts.
-Brainstorm flaws on your own, and perhaps even write out a full essay, before viewing the explanation and sample essay.
+Brainstorm flaws on your own and perhaps even write out a full essay before viewing the explanation and sample essay.

 The following appeared as part of an article in the business section of a local newspaper: